core-wg/resource-directory/draft-ietf-core-resource-directory.md

   : Domain (optional).
 The domain to which this endpoint belongs.
 The maximum
     length of this parameter is 63 bytes.
 When this parameter is elided, the RD MAY associate the endpoint with a configured default domain.

-  et :=
-  : Endpoint Type (optional).
-The semantic type of the endpoint.
-This parameter
-    SHOULD be less than 63 bytes.

   lt :=
   : Lifetime (optional).
 Lifetime of the registration in seconds.
 Range of 60-4294967295.